rcvd/magic-tags/README.md

 ![Settings showing tags using the same icon but different colors](https://github.com/rcvd/magic-tags/raw/main/screenshots/high-critical.png)

-## Feature Requests, Bugs, and FeedbackΩ
+## Feature Requests, Bugs, and Feedback

 If you need an additional icon, have an idea for a new feature, or find a bug, file it under [Issues](https://github.com/rcvd/magic-tags/issues) with a short description and a screenshot.
 If you have any additional comments or suggestions, please send them to alex@goedel.io.

+## Changelog
+- 2023/10/28: Added five new icons (chevron-left, chevron-right, credit-card, github, gitlab)